Vision and measures

 Urban area

 Climate change leads to more heat and drought, but also to flooding in villages.
-By creating more green spaces, collecting rainwater, and reducing paved surfaces, villages can better withstand these changes.
+By creating more green spaces, collecting rainwater, and reducing paved surfaces, villages are better able to withstand these changes.